JARVIS-MoCap/JARVIS-AcquisitionTool/README.md

 On **Arch** based systems (e.g. Manjaro) run the following command (Currently there is a problem with building Qt6 on Arch based systems):

       sudo pacman -S base-devel git cmake double-conversion gst-libav gst-plugins-good gst-plugins-base ffmpeg eigen zlib libjpeg fontconfig harfbuzz

+Install the Spinnaker SDK from [here](https://www.flir.com/products/spinnaker-sdk/). **IMPORTANT:** There is a bug in version 2.7.0 that makes the AcquisitionTool unstable.
+Please use version 2.6.0 or earlier.

 #### Cloning the repository
 Next clone our repository with